ReeshavMainali/PyprWall/README.md

 - One-click application to both desktop and lockscreen
 - Persistent memory of last used folder
 - Clean, modern GTK4 interface
+- Automatic wallpaper cycling with configurable interval
+- Can run as a background daemon (for cycling) and integrates with systemd user services

 ## Screenshot